atoppi/simple-wordle-solver/README.md

 - `0` : random guess among the remaining words

-This works surprsingly well, with a success rate of ~90% in ~4.6 average steps.
+This works surprsingly well, with a success rate of ~89-90% in ~4.58 average steps.
 Of course it is the quickest strategy.

 - `1` : pick words with the higest number of distinct chars

-This is the default strategy.
-It has a success rate of ~92% in ~4.5 average steps.
+It has a success rate of ~92% in ~4.50 average steps.
 It executes in reasonable time.
+This is the default strategy in unattended mode.

 - `2`: pick words with the most frequent chars in the remaining words

 This strategy proved to be very poor.
-It has a success rate of ~80% in ~4.9 average steps.
+It has a success rate of ~80% in ~4.93 average steps.
 It also is very slow, since it needs to re-calculate chars frequency at each step.

 - `3`: mix 1 and 2, pick words with the most frequent *distinct* chars

+It has a success rate of ~93% with ~4.25 average steps needed.
+However it is as slow as `2`.

+- `4`: like `3`, but pick words with the most frequent distinct chars in a *specific position*

-This is the best strategy in terms of success rate (~94%) and average steps needed (~4.27).
-However it is as slow as `3`.
+It has a success rate of ~94-95% with ~4.25 average steps needed.
+However it is as slow as `2`.
+This is the strategy used in interactive mode.